Lawrence Parks and Rec department to present fee plan Monday night; $25 per month for adults is one proposal

 According to the presentation, the fee structure is needed to protect essential services and create a sustainable funding model for the department.
 During the City Commission meeting on Tuesday, PRC Director Luis Ruiz told commissioners that without the fee proposal, the impact to the department could be even greater.
 The department already needed to cut $1.8 million from its budget, which is about 10%.

-The city also plans to address some of the concerns about youth access by providing free entry after school for youth ages 5 to 17.
+Additionally, the rec centers would have free after school entry for youth ages 5 to 17.
 As proposed, the rec centers would be free for use by that age group from 3 to 5 p.m. every weekday except Wednesday, when they would be open from 1 to 5 p.m. because of the school district’s early release schedule.